Dannnno/what-is-a-DSL/my-dsl.md

 # Host language
 Kivy is designed to be used from Python, potentially with C/C++ extensions.
-The implementation of the Kivy framework is done predominantly using Cython, a Python/C hybrid.
+The implementation of the Kivy framework is done predominantly using Cython, a Python/C hybrid (also a DSL!).
 The Kivy Language itself is heavily based on the Python language, and is parsed, executed by a Cython parser/interpreter.